i-request/IReq-BE/README.md

 GET '/tickets/viewed' returns an array of all the tickets that have been viewed

+GET '/tickets/done' returns an array of all the tickets that have NOW been completed

+GET '/tickets/cancled' returns an array of all the tickets that have been cancled

+GET '/tickets/archieved' returns an array of all the tickets that have been viewed

 POST '/tickets' add a given ticket object to the database in the format of:

                {     delivery: BOOLEAN,